Why choose a Pediatric Dentist?

 What happens to the primary teeth determines whether the child will face future dental problems in his or her teens and through adulthood.
 Unrepaired tooth decay in primary teeth can lead to infections and abcesses which can cause defects in the permanent teeth.

-To prevent early decay problems, Dr. O'Neil and the hygienists counsel parents on preventative practices.
+To prevent early decay problems, our staff counsels and the hygienists counsel parents on preventative practices.
 Parents are advised to start the cleaning process early in infancy.
 Parents should wipe the gum pads in their child's mouth with a gauzed finger.
 This early initiation will accustom the child to the cleaning process.
 Parents should also begin tooth brushing with a soft bristled toothbrush as soon as the first tooth appears (usually six to nine months of age).
 Until proper dexterity is developed, the parent should assist the child when brushing.

 A new approach developed to make children's teeth more resistant involves the use of sealants made of special plastic.
 This material is applied to chewing surfaces of back teeth.
 Because these teeth have depressions and grooves, they are difficult to clean, which makes these areas more susceptible to decay.
 The process is painless and the time involvement is minimal.

 A broken tooth is more common than you may think.
 If a tooth is chipped or a tooth is broken, it can often be restored to it's original condition with a plastic material, through a process called bonding.
-Also, Dr. O'Neil will want to examine the child's mouth to be sure the injury is not more serious than it seems.
+Also, we will want to examine the child's mouth to be sure the injury is not more serious than it seems.
 Fractures of the tooth's root or injuries to the pulp inside the tooth are not always immediately visible.